sisrfeng/coc-wiki/Using-configuration-file.md

 * The user configuration is named as `coc-settings.json` and placed inside folder `$XDG_CONFIG_HOME/nvim` or `$HOME/.config/nvim` by default.
 Run command `:CocConfig` to open your user configuration file.

 * The workspace configuration should be named with `coc-settings.json` and would be resolve in directory `.vim`.
-Just after vim started, coc would look up from current directory of vim to find it.
-If your have changed your working project in vim, you may need run `:CocRestart` to make the language servers work as expected.
+After a file opened in vim, this directory would be resolved from parent directory of file.
+If the directory is not resolved for you, try restart coc server by command `:CocRestart`.

 The active configuration would be a merged result from 'default', 'user' and 'workspace' configuration file, **the later one have higher priority**.